crowbc/NuLat/README.md

 Initial build for testing geometry and materials properties, physics of detector medium and supporting components, and PMT's.
 Build uses v 11.1.0 of Geant4.

-Change log (in reverse chronological order starting from most recent version:) v 1.0.0 -- 17JUL2024
+Change log (in reverse chronological order starting from most recent version:) v 1.1.0 -- 30JUL2024
+	Added voxelated calorimeter and acrylic enclosure, action initialization and primary generator.
+Added PMT emulators as sensitive volumes.
+Set voxels as scoring volumes.
+Adjusted parameters in vis.mac macro to address crashes when running in interactive mode. v 1.0.0 -- 17JUL2024
 	Initial Commit, created main function for initializing UI or initializing simulation in batch mode.
 Created physics manager, construction manager, and run manager classes.
 Created CMakelists file for compiling.